wenogk/storifyCompiler/README.md

 Jack ignored it.
 They continued their journey and were happy.
 #
 ```
-Below is the result of the pathways when the above syntax is compiled and run:
+Below is the result of the pathways when the above Hash-story is compiled and run:

 Pathway 1                  |  Pathway 2                | Pathway 3
 :-------------------------:|:-------------------------:|:-------------------------: